 Internship students from the School of Hospitality and Tourism will have completed a year of study and are required to complete a minimum number of hours of work experience within their chosen discipline.
 They are looking for an opportunity to apply their education, talent and innovation to training and experience within the industry.
-Interns are available from the following programs:

 How do internships benefit employers?